Imran Khan: Removal from office

-In August 2023, The Intercept published a leaked Pakistani diplomatic cipher showing that, on 7 March 2022, US State Department officials, including Donald Lu, raised concern over Khan's stance on the Russian invasion of Ukraine.
-According to the cipher, as reported by Pakistan's ambassador, the U.S. said that "all will be forgiven in Washington" if Khan was removed in the no-confidence motion and indicated the possibility of economic and political isolation if he stayed.
-After publication, the U.S. denied trying to remove Khan, saying its concerns were about policy, not leadership.

-On 8 March 2022, opposition parties filed a no-confidence motion against Khan, alleging economic mismanagement such as — rising inflation, high debt, a weakening currency — and foreign policy.
-By 18 March, some party members had defected and two coalition partners joined the opposition, causing Khan to lose his National Assembly majority.
+Opposition parties began planning a no-confidence motion against Khan by the end of 2021, with Fazal-ur-Rehman making a formal announcement on 11 February 2022.
+On 8 March, opposition parties filed a no-confidence motion, alleging economic mismanagement, including rising inflation, high debt, and a weakening currency, as well as foreign-policy failures.
+By 18 March, defections from his party and the departure of coalition partners had left his government without a majority in the National Assembly.

-On 27 March, Khan showed the cipher at a rally, alleging foreign interference and US involvement in his removal.
-The National Security Council (NSC) also expressed concerns about foreign interference.
-On 3 April 2022, President Arif Alvi, acting on Khan's advice, dissolved the National Assembly after the Deputy Speaker rejected the no-confidence motion.
-The opposition called the rejection "unconstitutional" and petitioned the Supreme Court.
-On 10 April, Khan sent the cipher to the Supreme Court, despite legal warnings about potential breaches of constitutional oaths and the Official Secrets Act.
-Khan was ousted after a Supreme Court ruling on 10 April deemed the rejection of the no-confidence motion illegal, with the vote passing to remove him, making him the first Pakistani PM ousted by no-confidence.
+The crisis was accompanied by controversy over a diplomatic cypher that Khan said showed foreign pressure for his removal.
+On 27 March, he displayed the cypher at a rally and alleged US involvement in the attempt to remove him.
+The National Security Council subsequently expressed concern about foreign interference.

+On 3 April, President Arif Alvi, acting on Khan's advice, dissolved the National Assembly after the Deputy Speaker rejected the no-confidence motion.
+The opposition challenged the decision in the Supreme Court of Pakistan, which ruled the rejection unconstitutional and ordered the vote to proceed.
+On 10 April, he sent the cypher to the Supreme Court, despite legal warnings about potential breaches of constitutional oaths and the Official Secrets Act.
+Later same day, the National Assembly voted to remove Khan, making him the first Pakistani prime minister to be removed through a no-confidence vote.

+In August 2023, The Intercept published the alleged cypher.
+According to the purported document, U.S. State Department officials, including Donald Lu, raised concerns about Khan's stance on the Russian invasion of Ukraine on 8 March 2022.
+It reportedly said that Lu told Pakistan's ambassador that "all will be forgiven in Washington" if Khan was removed through a no-confidence motion, while indicating possible economic and political isolation if he remained.
+The U.S. denied trying to remove him, saying its concerns were about policy, not leadership.

 Post-premiership

 After his removal, Khan again alleged US involvement, stating that the US opposed his foreign policy that strengthened ties with China and Russia.
-In November 2022, when asked about the alleged conspiracy to remove him, Khan said it was "behind me" and said he wanted Pakistan to maintain good relations with all countries, particularly the United States.
-He said, "The Pakistan I want to lead must have good relationships with everyone, especially the United States.
-Our relationship with the US has been as of a master-servant relationship, or a master-slave relationship, and we've been used like a hired gun.
-But for that I blame my own governments more than the US."
+In November 2022, when asked about the alleged conspiracy to remove him, he said it was "behind me" and said he wanted Pakistan to maintain good relations with all countries, particularly the United States.

-Misogynistic remark

 In a 2022 speech, Khan referenced a clip of Maryam Nawaz repeatedly mentioning him.
-He said: "Someone sent me a clip on social media of Maryam's speech…she took my name so many times and with so much passion…Maryam, please be careful, your husband might get upset."
-His remarks followed her repeated statements against him and Bushra Bibi.
+He said: "She took my name so many times and with so much passion...Maryam, please be careful, your husband might get upset."
+According to Dawn, his remarks followed her repeated tirades against him and Bushra Bibi.
 The Human Rights Commission of Pakistan condemned Khan's remarks, saying they "plumbed the depths of misogyny" and demanded an apology to Maryam and all women.